-SIT graduate and undergraduate academic programs center today's most critical global issues such as inequality, climate change, health, education, geopolitics, and peace and justice.
-These are challenges that transcend borders to touch every human on the planet.
-Within this framework, the next generation of leaders will have not only the expertise but also the intercultural understanding they need to incorporate multiple identities, perspectives, and cultures in an enduring and meaningful response to global issues.
-These new leaders, professionals, and global citizens become part of a network of individuals and organizations committed to responsible global citizenship.
+SIT graduate and undergraduate academic programs center today's most critical global issues: inequality, climate change, health, education, geopolitics, and peace and justice.
+These are challenges that transcend borders.
+Within this framework, the next generation of changemakers will have the expertise and the intercultural understanding to incorporate multiple identities, perspectives, and cultures in enduring and meaningful responses.
+These new changemakers and professionals become part of a network of individuals and organizations committed to responsible global citizenship.